Oscar Health Insurance Review (2026)

 89.09

-Oscar’s Medical care quality scores should be carefully considered, however.
-HMO plans perform best with a 74.83 medical care quality score and 77.82 overall quality rating.
-But EPO and PPO plans fall well behind at 59.23 and 55.03, suggesting problems with preventive care and clinical outcomes.
+Medical care quality scores are worth a closer look.
+HMO plans perform best, with a 74.83 medical care quality score and 77.82 overall quality rating, but EPO and PPO plans trail at 59.23 and 55.03, suggesting gaps in preventive care and clinical outcomes.

-Claim denials are also high, ranging from 22% to 31% depending on network type.
-PPO plans have the lowest denial rate at 22%, while HMO and EPO plans have denial rates of 30% or higher, which means more hassle when filing claims.
+Claim denial rates are also high, ranging from 22% to 31% by network type.
+PPO plans have the lowest denial rate at 22%, while HMO and EPO plans have rates of 30% or higher, meaning more back-and-forth when filing claims.

 Compare Oscar Health Insurance Plans